 Slip and fall cases are very susceptible to motions by the store owner’s lawyers to have the case thrown out before it ever reaches a jury trial.
 This motion is known as a Motion for Summary Judgment.
-Through this argument the store owner’s lawyers argue that there is nothing for the jury to decide and the judge should simply make a summary judgment instead.
+Through this argument, the store owner’s lawyers argue that there is nothing for the jury to decide and the judge should simply make a summary judgment instead.

-An additional threat to slip and fall cases is if the property owner can show a log with routine inspections of their store.
+An additional threat to slip and fall cases are if the property owner can show a log with routine inspections of their store.
 Georgia state law varies depending on the type of store on how often a patrol should legally occur.
 Nonetheless, if the store owner can show that he performed routine checks which fall under the law the Court will throw the case out.
-On its face this might seem unfair to the injured party, however the economic cost of patrolling the entire store constantly looking for spilled items would put most stores out of business.
+On its face this might seem unfair to the injured party, however, the economic cost of patrolling the entire store constantly looking for spilled items would put most stores out of business.